 Fig. 3.
-SNRPA1
+SNRPA1 promotes in vivo metastatic colonization

 (A) MDA-LM2 cells stably expressing an shRNA targeting SNRPA1 or a control shRNA were injected via tail vein into NSG mice.
 Bioluminescence was measured at the indicated times; area under the curve was measured at the final time point.
-Lungs were stained with H&E and nodules were counted. n = 4-5 mice per cohort. ()
+Lungs were stained with H&E and nodules were counted. n = 4-5 mice per cohort.
+(B) HCC1806-LM2 cells stably expressing an shRNA targeting SNRPA1 or a control shRNA were injected via tail vein into NSG mice.
+Bioluminescence was measured at the indicated times; area under the curve was measured at the final time point.
+Lungs were stained with H&E and nodules were counted. n = 4 mice per cohort. n = 8.
+(C) HCC1806-LM2 cells stably overexpressing SNRPA1 or mCherry (control) were injected via tail vein into NSG mice.
+Bioluminescence was measured at the indicated times; area under the curve was measured at the final time point. n = 5 mice per cohort.